Home » Why Do Hamsters Stand on Their Back Legs?

 In many cases, they’ll hiss while standing to warn people or other animals to stay away.
 This goes beyond worrying about a threat within the environment – they’re preparing to fight to stay alive.

-Cats can make hamsters feel this way, and handling them too soon is also to blame.
-Owners need to initiate a taming process and stick at it to ensure their hamster trusts them enough to be handled.
+Cats can make hamsters feel this way, and handling them too soon can be responsible.
+Owners must initiate a taming process and stick at it to ensure their hamster trusts them enough to be handled.

 Hamsters don’t know their owners aren’t a predator until they prove otherwise.
-If an owner moves too quickly, the hamster will react defensively.
+If an owner moves too soon, the hamster will react defensively.

 If you’ve built a strong bond with your hamster, you may notice that it stands on its back two legs when you walk into the room.